LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

         :align: center

-    Although not currently included in the CLI methods, an FDSN station browser is available in the :ref:`infraview` GUI to search for available data given a reference location, radius, and time bounds.
+    Although not currently accessible in the CLI methods, an FDSN station browser is available in the :ref:`infraview` GUI to search for available data given a reference location, radius, and time bounds.

-- Analysis of data from a local database is also available through the InfraPy CLI, and is covered in a separate tutorial on :ref:`pisces`.
+- Analysis of data from a local database is also available through the InfraPy CLI using the Python pisces library, and is covered in a separate tutorial on :ref:`pisces`.

 ----------------------
 Network-Level Analyses